nrktkt/ninny-json/ubjson/README.md

 This module supports converting the AST to and from Universal Binary JSON.

-Usage is idential to standard JSON, with the exception that `nrktkt.ninny.Json` is replaced with `nrktkt.ninny.binary.UbJson`.
+Usage is identical to standard JSON, with the exception that `nrktkt.ninny.Json` is replaced with `nrktkt.ninny.binary.UbJson`.

 For example